 The combination of sweet chocolate and brandy is perfect for those who like to enjoy the occasional boozy chocolate.
 The texture also works well, making this one of those German chocolate treats that will get you hooked with your very first bite!

 And there you have it: the best German chocolate brands you can find on the market.
-Even though German chocolates are often overshadowed by Swiss, Belgian and even Italian chocolates, a true connoisseur knows how to appreciate the unique treats that Germany has to offer.
+Even though German chocolates are often overshadowed by Swiss, Belgian and even Italian and UK chocolates, a true connoisseur knows how to appreciate the unique treats that Germany has to offer.